pixeloven/typescript-react-component-library/README.md

     * cleanup dependecies
     * can get watch to work with the server too?
 * Need to hide build scripts that shouldn't be public
+* Look into MVCish frameworks for the client server
 * Does it still make sense to use `yarn`? `npm`?
 Or another alternative?

 ## References